scalespeeder/DayZ-SAKHAL-Oil-Rigs-For-PC-and-Console-Community-Servers/readme.txt

 These files spawn oil rigs, with loot, off the NW and SE Coast of the Sakhal main island, at "4952.83, 12224.41" & "13382.85, 6675.76"

-Limited Testing on PC Chernaus Local Server DAYZ Version 1.26 Nov 2024.
+Limited Testing on PC Sakhal Local Server DAYZ Version 1.26 Nov 2024.

 Created by AND BIG THANKS TO: EZ Rich ( terrellerich91#2154 on Discord).